Avis Acres: Professional life

-Acres is best known for her comic strip about two pohutukawa fairies, Hutu and Kawa, which was published weekly on the children's page of the New Zealand Herald from September 1950 to July 1960, and as three books by A.H. & A.W.
+Acres is best known for her comic strip about two pōhutukawa fairies, Hutu and Kawa, which was published weekly on the children's page of the New Zealand Herald from September 1950 to July 1960, and as three books by A.H. & A.W.
 Reed.
 Acres was inspired to create Hutu and Kawa after reading The Gum Nut Babies by Australian author and illustrator May Gibbs and believing she could have success with a local equivalent.
 The Hutu and Kawa series was republished in 1990 by Heinemann Reed.

 In 1956 Acres published Opo the Gay Dolphin, a picture book based on the true story of Opo, a bottlenose dolphin that lived in the North Island town of Opononi.

 From November 1978 until May 1984 she wrote and illustrated a column for children, Birds I Have Met, in the monthly Forest and Bird magazine.
 She also wrote stories about a horse named Dick for Horse and Pony magazine.

 Acres wrote educational nature study booklets, published by Reed for use in schools.

 Although her Hutu and Kawa stories incorporated fantasy elements, Acres' depictions of New Zealand's flora and fauna were realistically drawn.
 The books communicated Avis' own strong conservation ethos and understanding of ecological issues, such as the impact of introduced pests on the native environment.